Energy comparison – FAQs

 In the meantime, use our suite of free calculators to compare your default energy price cap rates to any fixed home energy tariffs that are currently available:

-We hope suppliers will start offering more fixed-rate tariffs below the current energy price cap by the end of 2023.
+We expect that suppliers will start offering more fixed-rate tariffs below the current energy prices in April 2024.

 Who has the best energy deals?